mendix/docs/content/developerportal/app-store/app-store-overview.md

 ### 5.3 Reviews

-This page contains reviews of **Your company's content** as well as **Your company's reviews** that various users from your company have written of other content.
+This page contains reviews of **Your company's content** as well as **Your company's reviews** that users from your company have written of other content.

 ![](attachments/app-store-overview/your-company-reviews.png)